percona/xtradb-cluster-tutorial/doc/03-SST and the Donor Node.rst

 What is SST?
 ------------

-A State Snapshot Transfer (SST) is a full copy of cluster data to node.
-The node that needs the data is called the JOINER, and the node that sends the data is called the DONOR, there can only be one DONOR.
+A State Snapshot Transfer (SST) is a full copy of cluster data to a specific node.
+A nodes have a full copy of all the cluster data in PXC, so SST is a way for nodes to get in sync with the other nodes in the cluster.
+The node that needs the data is called the JOINER, and the node that sends the data is called the DONOR.
+There can only be one DONOR node for a given JOINER, and a DONOR is only able to donate to a single JOINER at a time.

 This is effectively a full backup of the DONOR node, so the methods available for SST should look familar (e.g., xtrabackup, rsync, mysqldump) if you've ever backed up a MySQL server.